 A former high school teacher who has been working in the tertiary sector for more than 20 years, Gore has made significant contributions to pedagogical reform nationally.
 With University of Newcastle colleague Associate Professor James Ladwig, she was a key member of the research team that generated the concept of Productive Pedagogy.
 They later co-authored the NSW model of pedagogy, known as Quality Teaching, a landmark framework for teacher education and professional development that has also been adopted by the ACT.

-She is also chief investigator on another major ARC-funded project, with colleagues Dr Wendy Miller and Julie Bowe, researching the effective implementation of pedagogical reform.
-It aims to help teachers translate the research on quality teaching into classroom practice and is being undertaken in partnership with a Sydney-based education office.
+She was also chief investigator on another major ARC-funded project with colleagues Dr Wendy Miller and Julie Bowe, researching the effective implementation of pedagogical reform, which was completed in December 2013.
+It was aimed at helping teachers translate the research on quality teaching into classroom practice and was undertaken in partnership with the Catholic Education Office in Parramatta.

 Gore has a strong sense of social justice and is driven by the goal of improving teaching and teacher education for the benefit of students in all schools.

 "I work from the premise that all teachers can deliver quality teaching, regardless of their environment, if you give them the conceptual tools to do it," she says.